tedauto/Zomato_EDA-Python/README.md

 ### 2. Exploring Numerical Variables

 In this task, i  explored numerical variables in the dataset.
-This includes calculating basic statistics, visualizing distributions, and identifying potential outliers.
+This included calculating basic statistics.

 ### 3. Exploring Categorical Variables

 Categorical variables play a significant role in understanding the characteristics of the data.
-We will analyze categorical features by generating frequency counts, bar plots, and exploring their relationships with other variables.
+I analyzed categorical features utilizing bar plots and exploring their relationships with other variables.

 ### 4. Finding Relationships between Features